 Under IRS rules, REITs are required to pay out a significant portion of their taxable income as dividends.
 This means that they often make investment decisions based on the amount of in place cash flow that a property generates.
 For example, a REIT may purchase a Class A multifamily apartment building with a high level of occupancy because it produces a significant amount of rental income on day 1.

 DSTs require that investors make a long term commitment of 5-10 years.
-As such, they can afford to take a longer term view on a real estate property and have the luxury of the time necessary to fully implement a strategy and business plan.
+As such, investors can afford to take a longer term view on a real estate property and have the luxury of the time necessary to fully implement a strategy and business plan.
 As a result, DST returns typically consist of some income, but also have the potential for capital gains that are based on the success of the property.

 Both a REIT and a DST offer some type of tax benefits, but they are very different.